- Common Causes of Trips, Slips, and Falls

 - Decreased quality of life

 If the property owner’s actions constitute gross negligence and show a disregard for the safety of others, you might seek punitive damages.
-Illinois caps punitive damages at three times the amount of compensatory damages.

 Liability in Slip-and-Fall Accident Cases

 Liability may rest with the property owner for slip-and-fall cases.
 However, it may be shared with other parties if their actions contributed to your accident.

 Property owners have a duty to maintain safe conditions for all entrants who use the space as intended.
 This duty includes placing a warning sign for wet floors, fixing inadequate lighting, and repairing uneven floors or loose flooring.

 Liability can occur to those completing work on another property.
 If a construction crew performed work that didn’t meet building code and their work led to your accident, they might be liable.

 Comparative negligence laws consider the percentage of liability carried by other people, excluding yourself.

 For example, if your actions contributed 50% or less to the accident, you could recover a percentage of the award equal to the percentage of liability carried by other people.
 For instance, if the jury awards you $100,000 and your actions contributed to 10% to the accident, you can receive $90,000.

 The accident lawyers at Nessler & Associates can help you navigate liability laws and explain your legal options to file a personal injury claim.
 Working with an experienced slip-and-fall lawyer with our law firm ensures you can focus on healing while we fight for your right to a fair settlement.